 - In this, you have to remove the Force 0 options

 The color code of the bubble will be as per the performance that can also communicate with a target line.

-Within the tiny space, the lot of communication can take place
+- Within the tiny space, a lot of communication can take place

-Probably indication will be given in 2 or else 3 measures that also shows relationship of the data
+- Probably indication will be given in 2 or else 3 measures that also shows the relationship of the data

-Bubble chart is useful for analysing and displaying the data.
-We can study about the relations between the given data.I hope this article helps you in getting the required information.
+A bubble chart is useful for analyzing and displaying the data.
+We can study the relations between the given data.I hope this article helps you in getting the required information.